Mulled Wine DIY Recipe

 Add 0.5oz of Benedictine to each glass of mulled wine.

 Want to take it one step further??
 Of course, you do…

-Hang tight for our upcoming Cherry Bomb syrup dropping in under 2 weeks!
+Our Cherry Bomb syrup is the perfect addition to your mulled wine!
 Add 0.25oz to 0.5oz of this tasty treat into each glass and see the depth of flavour you can achieve!